What is Mindfulness?

 10 week course for students 12-18 years old

 This is the original course developed by MiSP, it meets once a week for 50 minutes.
-It is meant to help teenagers in what is often a difficult time where they must deal with physical changes, demands for greater concentration on school work and test taking, and the changing social situations.
+It is meant to help teenagers in what is often a challenging time where they must deal with physical changes, demands for greater concentration on school work and test taking, and the changing social situations.
 The .b course offers information about neuroplasticity and greater emphasis on the many exercises to develop mindfulness.
 Animations (like the one pictured above right) are used to guide students through meditations at home.

 Ask for a Taster Session - A 90 minute presentation to learn about and experience mindfulness